White Pages Directory Listings - V58.0

 General pre-ordering information is located in the Pre Ordering Overview.

-Listing Reconciliation (LSTR) is used for FBDL only.
-The LSTR process will allow you to view your end-user listings to prepare for the Ordering process.
+Directory Listing Inquiry (DLI) is primarily used for FBDL and is available via CSR for specific conditions.
+DLI will allow you to view your end-user listings to prepare for the Ordering process.

 To view end-user listing information as it appears in the listings database, access the Directory Listing Inquiry System.